 Internal therapyThis section has been translated automatically.

-Therapy primarily depends on the treatment of the underlying diseases (DD: intrahepatic (K71.0) and extrahepatic cholestasis (K83.1)).
+Therapy is primarily based on treatment of underlying disease (DD: intrahepatic (K71.0) and extrahepatic cholestasis (K83.1)).

-Cholestyramine (anion expander): Results are interpreted very differently.
+Cholestyramine (anion exchanger): Results are interpreted very differently.

-Alternative: it is accepted that gabapentin should be used as an initial antipruritic therapy (Cave: efficacy is only expected after 8 weeks).
+Alternative: it is accepted that gabapentin should be used as initial antipruritic therapy (Cave: efficacy can only be expected after 8 weeks).

-Alternatively, in case of resistance to therapy: phototherapy, plasmapheresis, albumin dialysis, nasobiliary drainage.
+Alternative in case of therapy resistance: phototherapy, plasmapheresis, albumin dialysis, nasobiliary drainage.

 LiteratureThis section has been translated automatically.